 Spatial Simulations

 We conducted simulations to evaluate model performance.
 The first set of simulations was designed to test the ability to estimate spatial correlations and how well the model estimated abundance with varying levels of spatial autocorrelation compared with a non-spatial model.
 To accomplish this, we simulated data with all combinations of θε in {0.1, 0.5, 1, 2, 3} and σε in {0.1, 0.25, 0.5, 0.75, 1.0}.
-These values of θεrepresent a large range in correlations such that when θε= 0.1 then ρs=0.905 (90.5% correlation) whereas when θε=3 then ρs=0.050 (5.0% correlation) at points 1 km apart.
+These values of θεrepresent a large range in correlations such that when θε= 0.1 then ρs(s)=0.905 (90.5% correlation) whereas when θε=3 then ρs(s)=0.050 (5.0% correlation) at points 1 km apart.
 We also included a single covariate on abundance that differed by location but was not spatially autocorrelated γT=0.5.
 We ran 200 simulations for each combination of θε and σε and fit each simulated dataset with the spatial model described (single year with no temporal or spatiotemporal variation) and with a non-spatial model.
 Both models accounted for imperfect detection, observed following a 3-pass depletion survey and were identical except for the inclusion of the spatial component of the model.
 The probability of detecting an individual that remained in the stream on any given pass was 50%.
 We ran the simulation using the White River watershed in Vermont with 359 nodes.
 Distances between child and parent nodes ranged from 0.17 km to 5.13 km with a mean of 1.13 km.
 The R code for simulating the data can be found at https://github.com/djhocking/Trout_GRF/blob/master/Code/Spatial_Simulations.R

 Spatiotemporal Power Analysis